origranot/reduced.to/README.md

 ## 🐱‍💻 Usage

 Simply copy and paste a URL into the provided area.
 Then click shorten URL!
-Your URL has now been shortened!
+Your URL have now been automatically shortened!

 <div align="center">
 <img src="docs/reduced-to.gif" width="600" height="254">